Literature / Teen Idol

 - Love You and Everybody: Jenny has this problem.
 It's the main reason why Scott couldn't figure out if she liked him.

-- The Makeover: Jen gives Cara one that turns her from snobby, lonely wannabe to an outgoing Big Beautiful Woman.
+- The Makeover: Jen gives Cara one that turns her from an insecure, lonely wannabe to an outgoing Big Beautiful Woman.

 - Oblivious to Love: Jenny is not only oblivious to Scott's feelings for her but her own feelings for Scott as well.